yupenghe/methylpy/README.md

 run `methylpy -h` to get a list of functions.

 # Install methylpy
-#### Step 1 - Download methylpy and set up environment variable
+#### Step 1 - Download methylpy
+Easiest way of installing methylpy will be through PyPI by running `easy_install methylpy`.
-Enter the directory where you would like to install methylpy and run
+Alternatively, methylpy can be installed through github: eenter the directory where you would like to install methylpy and run
 ```
 git clone https://github.com/yupenghe/methylpy.git
 cd methylpy/